How long does alimony last? The answer may surprise you

 Got questions about your case and how long alimony should last in your situation?

 Our family law firm is highly experienced in handling divorces and post-judgment matters that involve alimony disputes, on behalf of the spouse who pays and the spouse who receives alimony.
 Want to chat?
-Schedule an affordable strategy session with one of our attorneys.
-We handle cases in Orange County, select Los Angeles County Courts and Riverside’s central court.
-To learn more about our family law firm’s services and fees, please read our frequently asked questions page.
+Schedule an affordable strategy session with us.
+We handle family law matters in each of the seven Southern California counties.

 This article is not legal advice and is not intended to apply to your specific situation.